• LGBTQI+ person

 • The other parent has passed away; or

-• The South Australian Civil & Administrative Tribunal or an Australian court has made an order approving the proposed name change on application by one parent.
+• The Federal Circuit and Family Court of Australia, or another Australian court or tribunal has made an order approving the proposed name change on application by one parent.

 If you have a guardian who has parental responsibility, they will need to fill out the application.